statelyai/xstate/docs/guides/interpretation.md

 # Interpreting machines

-While a "stateless" state machine/statechart is useful for flexibility, purity, and testability, in order for it to have any use in a real-life application, something needs to:
+While a state machine/statechart with a pure `.transition()` function is useful for flexibility, purity, and testability, in order for it to have any use in a real-life application, something needs to:

 - Keep track of the current state, and persist it
 - Execute side-effects
 - Handle delayed transitions and events
 - Communicate with external services

 The **interpreter** is responsible for _interpreting_ the state machine/statechart and doing all of the above - that is, parsing and executing it in a runtime environment.
 An interpreted, running instance of a statechart is called a **service**.

 ## The XState interpreter